 That gives the defense attorney the opportunity to challenge the arresting officer’s conclusion that the rider was under the influence.

-Defense of DUI On A Bicycle Charges
+Defense of DUI on A Bicycle Charges in Orange County, CA

 Thousands of Cases Successfully Handled

 We Offer Representation in Spanish

 Former Deputy District Attorney

 Impressive Track Record of Results